uea-teaching/computer-vision-2022/lectures/features-descriptors.md

 ## Why Binary Descriptors?

-Complex features such as SIFT work well.
+Complex features such as SIFT work well, but...

-But...

 ::: incremental